Normal v arthritic joint

 Physiotherapy treatment is based on assessment findings which will be explained to the patient.

-At swords physiotherapy your chartered and state registered physiotherapist will assess the joint mobility and the length and strength of the muscles surrounding it.
+At Swords Physiotherapy your physiotherapist will assess the joint mobility and the length and strength of the muscles surrounding it.
 Swelling and pain levels will also be monitored.

 Electrotherapeutic modalities such as Therapeutic Ultrasound, Interferential therapy and T.E.N.S.will help decrease pain and swelling.
 Manual therapy will help loosen up stiff joints.
 Exercise will strengthen surrounding muscles to give the joint better support.
 Our new exercise software enables us to either print pictures or e mail you videos of your individualised exercise prescription.
 Arthritic knees and ankles can sometimes benefit from foot orthoses which help take the stress of sensitive parts of the joints.
 Taping can be used to assess if the joint would benefit from external support such as a brace.